 My new reality.
 It was a big move, as everybody kept telling me.
-If I had a dollar for every time I heard “but what about your boyfriend?”
-I wouldn’t need to move away for work anymore.
+“But what about your boyfriend?” was the most common query.
 And so it’s been five weeks since landing in Emerald, a very interesting five weeks indeed.

 To be completely honest, I didn’t know the graduate position I had applied for was based in Queensland until I was offered an interview.
 This was a very exciting yet anxious moment in my life, building up all the remaining energy I had left to get past this one last interview.
 The mining industry isn’t booming, per se, so securing a role with limited experience had been nothing from exhausting.
 But I made it (yew!) and I accepted that moving to the other side of the country was the journey I would take.